phu0ngng/nccl/doc/source/usage/groups.rst

 ***********

 Group functions (ncclGroupStart/ncclGroupEnd) can be used to merge multiple calls into one.
-This is needed for two purposes : managing multiple GPUs from one thread (to avoid deadlocks) and aggregating communication operations to improve performance.
+This is needed for two
+purposes: managing multiple GPUs from one thread (to avoid deadlocks) and aggregating communication operations to improve performance.

 Management Of Multiple GPUs From One Thread